Death Industry in The New Normal

 For the death care industry, the challenge lingers.
-Imagine not having the opportunity to take care of your beloved the moment they contracted the virus and the inability to visit them at the hospital as they battle the infectious disease.
-Far even more difficult is not being able to give them proper memorial rites at your home or memorial chapel because the deceased had to be cremated within 12 hours and then buried
+Imagine not having the opportunity to take care of your beloved the moment they contracted the virus.
+The inability to visit them at the hospital as they battle the infectious disease.
+Far even more difficult is not being able to give them proper memorial rites.
+This is because the deceased had to be cremated within 12 hours and then buried right after.

 This has been the kind of situation our death care industry front-liners continue to face during the pandemic.
-A wave of frustrated and depressed family members who want to spend more time with their departed loved ones during the funeral, a series of pleas to invite as many people as possible, but all in vain.
-Heartbroken as they are, our front-liners have to disagree and turn down these requests for the greater good and in compliance to the guidelines prescribed by the government to stop the further spread of the virus.
+Frustrated and depressed family members want to spend more time with their departed loved ones during the funeral.
+A series of pleas to invite as many people as possible, but all in vain.
+Heartbroken as they are, our front-liners have to disagree and turn down these requests for the greater good.
+It’s also to comply with the guidelines prescribed by the government to stop the further spread of the virus.

-The COVID-19 pandemic might have bruised not just the health of our countrymen but also the moral and cultural values of our people.
+The COVID-19 pandemic might have bruised not just the health of our countrymen.
+It also affects the moral and cultural values of our people.
 The customary five to nine days funeral is no longer an option.
 The parade of vehicles attending the burial is limited to only ten to twenty family members.
 The amount of time to grieve over the loss is at full tilt.

 Taking our Part in preventing the spread of COVID-19